Qazzquimby/thought-blog/thought-blog/content/posts/universal-board-game-ai-1.md

 I don't mean that these games are easy, or lack depth, or don't take a lifetime to master; By simple games, I'm gesturing towards games with
 - Consistent and constrained rules and structure.
 Chess doesn't suddenly get a DLC adding portals or weather.
 - Consistent and constrained action spaces.
-TicTacToe and go have one potential action per space, and any arbitrary Chess move could be represented by its start and end points.
+TicTacToe and Go have one potential action per space, and any arbitrary Chess move could be represented by its start and end points.
 In complex modern board games you might be asked to choose between anything that the game rules could support.

 Simple game AI is pretty much taken care of!
 You can lose to AI at any simple game of your choice.